Stanley Black & Decker (NYSE:SWK) Issues FY 2022 Earnings Guidance

-The firm also recently declared a quarterly dividend, which was paid on Tuesday, June 21st.
-Shareholders of record on Tuesday, June 7th were given a dividend of $0.79 per share.
-The ex-dividend date was Monday, June 6th.
-This represents a $3.16 dividend on an annualized basis and a yield of 2.84%.
-Stanley Black & Decker’s dividend payout ratio is currently 37.53%.

-Hedge funds have recently modified their holdings of the business.
-Vanguard Group Inc. lifted its position in shares of Stanley Black & Decker by 17.5% in the first quarter.
-Vanguard Group Inc. now owns 18,623,594 shares of the industrial products company’s stock valued at $2,603,393,000 after acquiring an additional 2,774,661 shares in the last quarter.
-Northern Trust Corp lifted its position in shares of Stanley Black & Decker by 0.4% in the first quarter.
-Northern Trust Corp now owns 1,703,212 shares of the industrial products company’s stock valued at $238,092,000 after acquiring an additional 6,239 shares in the last quarter.
-Charles Schwab Investment Management Inc. lifted its position in shares of Stanley Black & Decker by 3.9% in the first quarter.
-Charles Schwab Investment Management Inc. now owns 816,589 shares of the industrial products company’s stock valued at $114,151,000 after acquiring an additional 30,608 shares in the last quarter.
-Ariel Investments LLC lifted its position in shares of Stanley Black & Decker by 24.5% in the first quarter.
-Ariel Investments LLC now owns 441,881 shares of the industrial products company’s stock valued at $61,771,000 after acquiring an additional 87,066 shares in the last quarter.
-Finally, Renaissance Technologies LLC purchased a new position in shares of Stanley Black & Decker in the first quarter valued at approximately $34,970,000.
-Institutional investors own 88.60% of the company’s stock.
+A number of hedge funds have recently made changes to their positions in the stock.
+Panagora Asset Management Inc. boosted its holdings in Stanley Black & Decker by 3.5% in the first quarter.
+Panagora Asset Management Inc. now owns 2,838 shares of the industrial products company’s stock valued at $397,000 after acquiring an additional 96 shares during the last quarter.
+Kinneret Advisory LLC boosted its holdings in Stanley Black & Decker by 2.3% in the first quarter.
+Kinneret Advisory LLC now owns 4,361 shares of the industrial products company’s stock valued at $610,000 after acquiring an additional 98 shares during the last quarter.
+Geneos Wealth Management Inc. boosted its holdings in shares of Stanley Black & Decker by 15.4% during the 1st quarter.
+Geneos Wealth Management Inc. now owns 765 shares of the industrial products company’s stock worth $106,000 after buying an additional 102 shares in the last quarter.
+Cetera Investment Advisers boosted its holdings in shares of Stanley Black & Decker by 4.5% during the 1st quarter.
+Cetera Investment Advisers now owns 2,614 shares of the industrial products company’s stock worth $365,000 after buying an additional 112 shares in the last quarter.
+Finally, Cetera Advisor Networks LLC boosted its holdings in shares of Stanley Black & Decker by 4.0% during the 1st quarter.
+Cetera Advisor Networks LLC now owns 3,595 shares of the industrial products company’s stock worth $503,000 after buying an additional 138 shares in the last quarter.
+Institutional investors and hedge funds own 88.60% of the company’s stock.

 Stanley Black & Decker, Inc engages in the tools and storage and industrial businesses in the United States, Canada, rest of Americas, France, rest of Europe, and Asia.
 Its Tools & Storage segment offers professional products, including professional grade corded and cordless electric power tools and equipment, and pneumatic tools and fasteners; and consumer products, such as corded and cordless electric power tools primarily under the BLACK+DECKER brand, as well as corded and cordless lawn and garden products and related accessories; home products; and hand tools, power tool accessories, and storage products.